Kami/raspberry-pi-ham-radio/radio_bridge/README.md

 Android application (or similar) which performs the key exchange and encryption using DTMF tons and / or possible also an internet connection (on both sides - e.g. challenge response + OTP mechanism, time limited OTP code over SMS or similar).

+In addition to that, using encryption on ham bands is forbidden in most countries.

 On the other hand, we can't use static codes either (a lot of other echolink based software does that), since they offer almost no protection and can easily be sniffed and replayed by other